PyNoon/curriculum/README.md

 # PyNoon Curriculum

-Weekly slides and tutorials for PyNoon.
+Slides and tutorials for PyNoon.

 ## Tips for instructors